jasonsckrabulis/cercaria_trap/README.md

 ### Repository contents

 * README.md
 * imgs
-   Folder of images used throughout the repository
+   Folder of images used in README.md